entando/entando-docs/vuepress/docs/v7.0/tutorials/devops/external-id-management.md

 Apply the YAML configuration file to the namespace where you want to deploy your Entando instance:

 ```
-kubectl apply -f YOUR-YAML-FILE.yaml -n YOUR-NAMESPACE
+kubectl apply -f YOUR-YAML-FILE.yaml -n entando

 ```

 ### 6. Deploy the Entando Application

 You are now ready to deploy your Entando Application.
-The admin user clien will reuse *keycloak-admin-secret* to populate the environment correctly.
+Entando will reuse the *keycloak-admin-secret* to populate the environment correctly.

 ## Conclusion

-You should now have a working Entando instance connected to an external Keycloak server.
+This should result in a working Entando instance that is connected to an external Keycloak server.